-NOTE: Fluid level in each tank should be within 1"-2" from top of the tank after pump has run and hydraulic hoses are primed to allow fluid to expand when heated.
+NOTE: Fluid level in each tank should be within 1"-2" (1.5 cm - 5 cm) from top of the tank after pump has run and hydraulic hoses are primed to allow fluid to expand when heated.

 5. Bring tractor to PTO speed and adjust flow control to desired vacuum level using switches on vacuum fan control console.